SiliconLabsSoftware/docs-matter/sld407-matter-ota/02-ota-software-update.md

 ### Building Application Images Using Simplicity Studio

-- The running image and the update image are regular Matter application images and are built using the standard procedure, the only additional configuration required is the use of a higher software version in the update image.
+- The running image and the update image are regular Matter application images and are built using the standard procedure.
+The only additional configuration required is the use of a higher software version in the update image.
 See the following document for detailed steps: [build OTA application using studio](./05-build-ota-application-using-studio.md).

 ### Obtaining the Bootloader binary